 Objectives and learning outcomes of the module

-- Demonstrate an awareness of the breadth of primary sources available for the study of Buddhist philosophy and of the different ways in which such sources categories can be assessed
+- Demonstrate an awareness of the breadth of primary sources available for the study of Indian Buddhist philosophy and of the different ways in which such sources categories can be assessed;

-- Demonstrate the ability to identify the tenets that link the phases in the evolution of Buddhist philosophical ideas from the 5th century BCE to 11th century;
+- Demonstrate the ability to identify the tenets that link the phases in the evolution of Indian Buddhist philosophical ideas from the 5th century BCE to 6th century;

-- Demonstrate a critical understanding of the position of Buddhist philosophical ideas within the broader Indian tradition and the intellectual environment within which they emerged.
+- Demonstrate an understanding of the position of Buddhist philosophical ideas within the broader Indian tradition and the intellectual environment within which they emerged.

-- Demonstrate the ability to evaluate critically scholarly interpretations of Buddhist philosophical ideas, and to assume an informed position within academic debate
+- Demonstrate the ability to evaluate scholarly interpretations of Indian Buddhist philosophical ideas, and to assume an informed position within academic debate.

 Two hours lecture per week